 Your academic record, though, is one of the least important things about your application, and every year we accept several students whose grades do not reflect their potential, so please use the written application to tell us about why you would be great for our course, and why our course would be great for you.

 At least two-thirds of all candidates are then invited to interview with our Academic Dean or one of our other senior faculty members.
 This interview normally takes place at your school or online, via Zoom, and should take 20 to 25 minutes.
 It is intended to test how you listen, how you think, and how you formulate and present arguments.
 A successful candidate will demonstrate precision of thought, intellectual flexibility, responsiveness to new information, and logical discipline.
 We hope you will find the interview exciting, as this is a good indication that you will enjoy our courses.

-We will write to you with an admissions decision within a week of the interview.
+We will write to you with an admissions decision within two weeks of the interview.
 If you receive an offer of a place we would ask you to confirm in writing, normally within seven days, that you would indeed like to accept our offer.

 BALLIOL OR RADLEY?

 One in five students at the John Locke Institute summer schools will receive some form of financial support from a philanthropic trust created by the Institute.

 If we encounter a student of unusually high ability, or a student who will significantly add to the intellectual, social or cultural diversity of our community, we will invite that student to submit an application for a merit-based scholarship.
 This will involve writing an essay of 1500 - 2000 words and sometimes an additional interview, this time with our Director.
 These scholarships are worth £500.

 For scholarship recipients from low-income families, this award can be topped up by a means-tested bursary.
 Typically this would cover a minority of the fees, but in rare circumstances this can cover the entire cost of attending the summer school, including a contribution to travel expenses.